 Visual Studio uses your subscription ID together with the certificate data as credentials.
 The appropriate credentials are referenced in the subscription file (.publishsettings file), which contains a public key for the certificate.
 The subscription file can contain credentials for more than one subscription.

 You can edit the subscription information from the New/Edit Subscription dialog box, as explained later in this topic.

 If you want to create a certificate yourself, you can refer to the instructions in Create and Upload a Management Certificate for Windows Azure and then manually upload the certificate to the management portal.

 |These credentials that Visual Studio requires to manage your cloud services aren’t the same credentials that are required to authenticate a request against the Windows Azure storage services.|

-You can also set up, modify, or export your authentication credentials in the New/Edit Subscription dialog box, which appears if you perform either of the following actions:
+You can also set up, modify, or export your authentication credentials in the New Subscription dialog box, which appears if you perform either of the following actions:

-Publish a Windows Azure application from the Publish Windows Azure Project wizard by choosing Manage in the Choose your Subscription list, and then choosing the Certificates tab and then choosing the New or Edit button.
+When you publish a cloud service from the Publish Windows Azure Project wizard, choose Manage in the Choose your Subscription list, then choose the Certificates tab, and then choose the New or Edit button.

-The following procedure assumes that the New/Edit Subscription dialog box is open.
+The following procedure assumes that the New Subscription dialog box is open.

 To set up authentication credentials in Visual Studio